-A total of 730 eligible and consenting participants will be randomised in a 1:1 allocation ratio to either swab or tissue sampling from randomisation to the end of the interventional period (defined as randomisation to a minimum of week 52 post randomisation for all participants or up to week 104 post randomisation where the participant has been recruited more than 104 weeks before the end of the planned recruitment period).
+A total of 730 eligible and consenting participants will be randomised in a 1:1 allocation ratio to either swab or tissue sampling from randomisation to the end of the interventional period (defined as randomisation to a minimum of week 52 post randomisation for all participants or up to week 104 post randomisation for relevant participants).
 All participants will have two samples taken at baseline, one for standard C&S and one for molecular processing for central batching and processing using molecular techniques, and will attend study visits at 4,12 and 26 weeks.
-There will also be further data extracted from the healthcare records at weeks 4, 12, 26, 39 and 52 (and 104 year) e.g. incidence of osteomyelitis, antibiotic prescriptions and duration.
+There will also be further data extracted from the healthcare records at weeks 4, 12, 26, 39 and 52 (and 104 for relevant participants) e.g., incidence of osteomyelitis, antibiotic prescriptions and duration.
 Participants will also be asked to complete Quality of Life questionnaires, a Health Resource Use questionnaire and an antibiotic diary throughout the study.